Madrid Immigration Attorney

 United States Immigration Statistics for Spain

 The United States only allows a certain number of people to receive employment-based or family-preference visas.
 Each country is assigned a visa limit based on the number of visas available.
 While thousands are accepted, there are also thousands who are denied annually.
+Consult with a Madrid immigration attorney to find out which immigration path is right for you.

 Listed below are some United States immigration statistics for Spain in 2017.